'Manchester United are a nice club' - Inside PSV academy graduate Steven Bergwijn's rise to the European top | Goal.com

 “But the transfer market always changes, it also depends on which club is after a winger.
 Of course, wingers are always interesting, but it’s hard to say whether he will go for about €40m.”

-Manchester United are one of the clubs that have been credited with an interest in signing Bergwijn, with Tottenham, Inter and Ajax all keeping a close eye on his situation, too.
+Manchester United are one of the clubs that have been credited with an interest in signing Bergwijn, with Tottenham, Inter and Ajax all believed to be keeping a close eye on his situation, too.

 Following in the footsteps of Depay and moving to Old Trafford might be an intriguing option, but the 21-year-old is in no rush to make a move and has no plans of leaving PSV for just any club.